 KD: We hold regular monthly global practice-wide calls and quarterly partner calls, emphasizing communication and collaboration across the team.
 These calls cover practice management, client engagements, and development initiatives, with participation encouraged from all levels.
 Regular updates help us coordinate efforts and ensure the right lawyers are engaged when clients reach out.
 Our cutting-edge practice stays at the forefront of financial market developments, from new products to innovative approaches, thanks to consistent communication.
 Each working group also holds quarterly meetings to stay aligned on market trends and global practice activities.

 KP: Collaboration is our secret sauce.
-It is the hallmark of our One Firm Worldwide mantra and the key to providing superior client service.
+It is the hallmark of our One Firm Worldwide motto and structure – and the key to providing superior client service.
 First, collaboration among the subgroups is constant.
 There are multiple ways we accomplish this.
-We have regular practice group and subgroup meetings across the US offices and worldwide – both in-person and virtually - where information is shared among the subgroups.
+We have regular practice group and subgroup meetings across the US offices and worldwide – both in-person and virtually – where information is shared among the subgroups.
 Email updates are used in the interim for important and timely updates.
 Our training program is an integrated program among members of all of the subgroups who collaborate to bring together the right people, materials and topics to train our associates.
 We publish a number of Client Alerts to address noteworthy legal developments, which are often done in collaboration among the subgroups and serve to update clients and our lawyers alike on pertinent issues.
 And, most importantly, our One Firm Worldwide culture plays a critical role in everything we do, including collaboration among the subgroups.
 We talk to each other often and work together constantly to ensure we are bringing the right expertise to all of our client matters.

 CA: Is it possible for attorneys to move between the subgroups?